ciubotarum/coding-challanges/src/theory.md

 * make the code easier to maintain and to test

 #### Factory Method Pattern
-* this pattern defines an interface for creating an object
+* this pattern defines an interface/abstract class for creating an object
 * allows the subclasses to alter the type of objects that will be created
+* delegates the instantiation to subclasses, which implements the factory method to create objects
+* creating product objects without specifying their concrete classes

+Benefits:
+* clients are decoupled from the specific classes they instantiate
+* new types of products can be introduced without modifying existing code

+When use it:
+* a class cannot predict the type of objects it needs to create
+* a class wants its subclasses to specify the objects it creates

 ### Structural Patterns